 After studying tourism administration and philosophy, and Latin languages in Salzburg and Lisbon, Martin C. Turba’s passion for theatre and music led him to the Schubertiade in Vorarlberg, one of the most prestigious chamber music festivals in Europe, where he became the associate director.
 In 2000 and 2015, he was chosen by the Austrian government to create the Austrian cultural programme for the Universal Exhibits of Hanover and Milan.
 He directed the Bad Ischl Festival from 1999 to 2004 and the Schönbrunn Palace Theatre from 2004 to 2010.
 Since 2004, he has also taught at the Graz University of Music and Theatre and has led a wonderful career as an actor playing roles like the butler in Ariadne auf Naxos at the Opéra Royal de Wallonie, the Opéra de Bordeaux and the Opéra de Toulon.

-Born in Lausanne, Raphaël Hardmeyer began his musical career with the violin, followed by the viola.
+Born in Lausanne, Raphaël Hardmeyer began his musical career with the violin, then the viola.
 After obtaining a master’s degree in law, he began to study singing at the Lausanne Conservatory.
-Three years later, he joined Gilles Cachemaille’s class at the Haute École de Musique de Genève.
-During the 2019/20 season, appeared in Philip Glass’ Einstein on the Beach at the Grand Théâtre de Genève and Die Walkyrie (concert version) in Evian.
-In 2020 he enjoyed the benefit of the OperaLab.ch programme set up by the Grand Théâtre de Genève along with the Hautes Écoles de Genève.
-This season, he is performing in a staged version of Messiah at the Théâtre du Jorat and in Die Zauberflöte at the Gstaad Menuhin Festival, conducted by Christophe Rousset.
+Three years later, he joined Gilles Cachemaille’s class at the Haute école de musique de Genève.
+During the 2019/20 season, he can be seen in Philip Glass’ Einstein on the Beach at the Grand Théâtre de Genève and Die Walkyrie (in concert version) in Evian.
+In 2020, he benefits from the OperaLab.ch program set up by the Grand Théâtre de Genève and the Hautes Écoles de Genève.
+This season, he performs in a staged version of Messiah at the Théâtre du Jorat and in Die Zauberflöte at the Gstaad Menuhin Festival, under the direction of Christophe Rousset.

 Born in Bogota, Fernando Cuellar trained in his native city before joining the troupe of Young Opera Artists of Colombia.
 He then continued his training in Geneva and Bern with Gilles Cachemaille.